linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/30 Value at Risk.md

 # FIGURE 7

 The top panel depicts quantiles from 0.0025 to 0.05 at intervals of 0.0025.
-The average of these quantiles is  $68.809.
+The average of these quantiles is  \$68.809.
 The bottom panel depicts quantiles from 0.001 to 0.05 at intervals of 0.001.
-The average of these quantiles is$ 68.496.
+The average of these quantiles is\$ 68.496.
 Assumes the same parameters as in Example 11.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/10e8007b-6b0c-4ee4-a779-beb006a490c3/4657ea5f7eeabe45d690ddf011d003da8a8c598d99ea0128bfe5ead0d455913a.jpg)